sittera16/GitFundamntals/README.md

 # Git Exercise

-Git is a version control system that allows us to track changes and comit tem to history.
+Git is a version control system that allows us to track changes and commit them to history.

 Here is a growing collection of resources and helpful commands to know when working with Git.